Emergency Medicine Residency Program

 EM (UH-ED and PED): 9 blocks*

 Note that USA Health uses a 13 block (each of four weeks) schedule in all of its graduate medical education programs.
 One of those blocks is used for vacation.
 In emergency medicine that vacation block is split between selected ER blocks to be spread out across the year.

 The trauma experiences in the R-2/R-3 years are included in the UH-ED shifts.
 EM residents respond to all critical trauma activations.

-*All of the ER rotations in the second and third years involve shifts at both the University Hospital ER and USA CWH Pediatric ED.
+*All of the EM rotations in the second and third years involve shifts at both the University Hospital ER and USA CWH Pediatric ED.
 In general, approximately 25 percent of the shifts of each of those blocks would be done in the PED.

-**Elective months are per approval and generally from a list of established "selectives."
-The program will emphasize off-site emergency medicine in underserved areas, disasters, wilderness and tactical medicine.
+**The program will emphasize off-site emergency medicine in underserved areas, disasters, wilderness and tactical medicine.
 A research selective is recommended for those residents interested in original research projects, additional scholarships or an academic career.